 Environmental planning can be done for a small area such as a town or city but in general encompasses a much larger area.
 This can be done by means of various policies, having various standards in place as well as by means of immediate steps.
 This can further extend to state, country or international level.
 Policies and steps related to carbon emissions, forest cover & conservation, greenhouse gas emissions, ozone depletion, use of renewable energy can be considered as additional elements of environmental planning.
 Impact analysis is important while working on development projects so as to mitigate the environmental effects and to promote environmental protection.

-Role and Responsibilities of an Environmental Planner
+Role and Responsibilities of Environmental Planners

 - Technical skills such as cartography or mapping, analysing, modeling, proposing and monitoring, etc